 - SCHOOL-BASED SERVICES

 We will be working to increase funding to support the placement of additional school-based clinicians in our public and private schools so every school in the valley has at least one clinician.
-We are starting the 2019-20 school year with nine clinicians in the Eagle County School District and aim to secure additional funding for eight additional clinicians, which would place a clinician in every elementary, middle, and high school in the Eagle River Valley.
+We are starting the 2019-20 school year with nine clinicians in the Eagle County School District and aim to secure additional funding for eight additional clinicians, which would place a clinician in every elementary, middle, and high school in Eagle County.

-We are also working with the Eagle County School District to develop a comprehensive wellness curriculum that would highlight what social, emotional, and prevention and education framework would be covered at each grade level.
+We are also working with the Eagle County School District to develop a comprehensive wellness curriculum that would highlight what social, emotional, and prevention and education framework would be covered at each grade level